The Bahamas: Symbols

-The national flower of The Bahamas is the yellow elder, as it is endemic to the Bahama islands and it blooms throughout the year.
+The national flower of the Bahamas is the yellow elder, as it is endemic to the Bahama islands and it blooms throughout the year.

 Selection of the yellow elder over many other flowers was made through the combined popular vote of members of all four of New Providence's garden clubs of the 1970s—the Nassau Garden Club, the Carver Garden Club, the International Garden Club and the YWCA Garden Club.
 They reasoned that other flowers grown there—such as the bougainvillea, hibiscus and poinciana—had already been chosen as the national flowers of other countries.
 The yellow elder, on the other hand, was unclaimed by other countries (although it is now also the national flower of the United States Virgin Islands) and also the yellow elder is native to the family islands.

 Sport

 Sport is a significant part of Bahamian culture.
-The national sport is cricket, which has been played in The Bahamas from 1846 and is the oldest sport played in the country today.
+The national sport is cricket, which has been played in the Bahamas from 1846 and is the oldest sport played in the country today.
 The Bahamas Cricket Association was formed in 1936, and from the 1940s to the 1970s, cricket was played amongst many Bahamians.
 Bahamas is not a part of the West Indies Cricket Board, so players are not eligible to play for the West Indies cricket team.
 The late 1970s saw the game begin to decline in the country as teachers, who had previously come from the United Kingdom with a passion for cricket, were replaced by teachers who had been trained in the United States.
-The Bahamian physical education teachers had no knowledge of the game and instead taught track and field, basketball, baseball, softball, volleyball and Association football where primary and high schools compete against each other.
+The Bahamian physical education teachers had no knowledge of the game and instead taught track and field, basketball, baseball, softball, volleyball and association football where primary and high schools compete against each other.
 Today cricket is still enjoyed by a few locals and immigrants in the country, usually from Jamaica, Guyana, Trinidad and Barbados.
-Cricket is played on Saturdays and Sundays at Windsor Park and Haynes Oval in Nassau, Bahamas.
+Cricket is played on Saturdays and Sundays at Windsor Park and Haynes Oval in Nassau.
 Whiles the main and only cricket grounds on Grand Bahama is the Lucaya Cricket Oval.

 The only other sporting event that began before cricket was horse racing, which started in 1796.
 The most popular spectator sports are those imported from the United States, such as basketball, American football, and baseball, rather than from the British Isles, due to the country's close proximity to the United States, unlike their other Caribbean counterparts, where cricket, soccer, and netball have proven to be more popular.